Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

 Maximum Bipartite Matching
 ==========================

-The maximum matching problem is a fundamental problem in graph theory (ref).
+The maximum matching problem is a fundamental problem in graph theory.
 Given a graph, as a set of nodes connected to one another by edges, a matching is any subset of those edges which have no vertex in common.
 The goal of maximum matching is to find the largest possible such matching of a given graph.